 That’s it!
 Told you it was super simple.
 Now just serve it with some perfectly cooked bacon and you’ll be dominating breakfast time!Print

 A cheap, simple and easy breakfast idea that the whole family will enjoy.
 Try these and they’re sure to become your new family favorite.

 - Whole wheat bread

 - Using a biscuit cutter, remove a circle out of the middle of a piece of bread and set it aside.

-- Butter one side of the bread.
+- Generously butter one side of the bread.

 - Warm 1-2 tablespoons of butter in a skillet.
+(The more the better!)

 - Place bread on skillet, butter side up.